larols/vmware-aria/aria-automation/initial-setup.md

 ![image-20221114173200042](./assets/image-20221114173200042.png)

-You can now go ahead and hit Deploy and fingers crossed you have deployed your first VM using Aria Automation.
+You can now go ahead and hit Deploy and give your Deployment a name.

 ![image-20221114175545096](./assets/image-20221114175545096.png)

+Track your deployment in Resources - Deployments.

 ![image-20221114180141082](./assets/image-20221114180141082.png)